Born: June 06, 1969

 From 2000 onwards, Hamilton returned to his television roots, while continuing to act in movies.
 He guest-starred in a number of popular shows including Sex and the City (2000), Third Watch (2001-2002), The Practice (2003), Law and Order: Criminal Intent (2006), Law and Order (2008) and The Good Wife (2012).
 Hamilton also continued to star in small budget films, including Diggers (2006) with Paul Rudd, Outsourced (2006), Away We Go (2009) and Margaret (2011).
 He played a minor role in the Dreamwork’s animated feature Ice Age (2002) as the voice of one of the watermelon-loving Dodo birds.

 In 2011, Hamilton secured the role of Robert Irwin in the J. Edgar Hoover biopic J. Edgar alongside Leonardo Dicaprio, Naomi Watts, and Judi Dench.
 Since this film released, Hamilton has landed parts in several other movies, including Something in the Water (2012), Adam Shaw (2013) and Dark Skies (2013).
-Dark Skies represents Hamilton’s first leading role in a mainstream film although he has had smaller parts in other blockbusters, such as The Bourne Identity (2002).
+Dark Skies represents Hamilton’s first leading role in a mainstream film although he has had smaller parts in other blockbusters, such as The Bourne Identity (2002) and in the award-winning film Manchester by the Sea (2016).

-When not appearing in television or film, Hamilton returns to his first lovethe stage.
+When not appearing in television or film, Hamilton returns to his first love—the stage.
 He has appeared in numerous productions, including Proof (2001-2002) and The Coast of Utopia (2006-2007), co-starring Jennifer Ehle and Ethan Hawke.
 He has starred in most of the Malaparte Theater Company’s productions and, after the dissolution of the company in 2000, continued to act in other plays both on and off Broadway.
 In 2005, he received a Lucille Lortel award nomination for his role as Mickey in Hurlyburly.
-Hamilton’s most recent theater role was in the comedy Dead Accounts (November 2012-January 2013) on Broadway, which also starred Katie Holmes.
+He starred as Tom in the original Broadway production of Fat Pig in 2011 and starred alongside Katie Holmes in the comedy Dead Accounts on Broadway from 2012 to 2013.
+In 2014, he played the starring role of Max in The Real Thing at The Roundabout Theatre on Broadway.

 Filmography:Dark Skies (2013)